thewitcher745/can-website-backend/static/news/paxg-vs-xaut-tokenized-gold-2025.md

 ### Unmatched Transparency

 * Monthly audits are conducted by KPMG, one of the “Big Four” accounting firms, verifying that every PAXG token is fully backed by physical gold.
 * Paxos offers an Allocation Lookup Tool that lets users enter their Ethereum wallet address to view the serial number, purity, and weight of the gold bar they partially own.
-No other project offers this level of transparency.
+No other project offers this level of transparency

----

 ## Fee Structure